Hyp-ed/hyped-2018/README.md

     ```

     _Why:_
     > When you do a rebase, you are changing the history on your feature branch.
 As a result, Git will reject normal `git push`.
-Instead, you'll need to use the -f or --force flag. [read more...](https://developer.atlassian.com/blog/2015/04/force-with-lease/)
+Instead, you'll need to use the -f or --force flag.
+[Read more...](https://developer.atlassian.com/blog/2015/04/force-with-lease/)

 * Make a pull request.